hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

  *    claimed immediately, the `sender` SHALL pay the cost to renew the token association, and
  *    the cost to maintain the pending airdrop, until the pending airdrop is claimed or cancelled.
  *
- * If an airdrop would create a pending airdrop, and a pending airdrop for the same sender,
+ * If an airdrop would create a pending airdrop for a fungible/common token, and a pending airdrop
- * receiver, and token already exists, the existing pending airdrop MAY be updated, rather
+ * for the same sender, receiver, and token already exists, the existing pending airdrop
- * than creating a new pending airdrop.
+ * SHALL be updated to add the new amount to the existing airdrop, rather than creating a new
+ * pending airdrop.
  *
  * Any airdrop that completes immediately SHALL be irreversible.
 Any airdrop that results in a
  * "Pending Airdrop" MAY be canceled via a `cancelAirdrop` transaction.< *
  * All transfer fees (including custom fees and royalties), as well as the rent cost for the
  * first auto-renewal period for any automatic-association slot occupied by the airdropped
- * tokens, SHALL be charged to the account submitting this transaction.
+ * tokens, SHALL be charged to the account paying for this transaction.
  *
  * ### Record Stream Effects
  * - Each successful transfer SHALL populate that transfer in `token_transfer_list` for the record.